 - Do not over-mix the cheesecake batter

-- Bake cheesecake in a water bath OR alternate discussed above
+- Bake cheesecake in a water bath or alternate discussed in the recipe notes below

 - Leave cheesecake in the cooling oven for 1 hour